rkitover/windows-dev-guide/README.md

 , etc..

 The properties displayed and their contents will depend on the types of objects you are working with.

 You can get a list of "drive" type devices including actual drive letters with:

 ```powershell
 get-psdrive
 ```

 .
+For actual Windows filesystems, the first column in directory listings from `gci` or `gi` is the mode or attributes of the object.

-The first column in filesystem directory listings from `gci` or `gi` is the mode or attributes of the object.
 The positions of the letters will vary, but here is their meaning:

 | Mode Letter | Attribute Set On Object |
 |-------------|-------------------------|